-Rights note: The Alaska Festival of Music holds copyright to materials created by the organization.
+Rights note: The Anchorage Festival of Music holds copyright to materials created by the organization.
 Other materials in the collection may be subject to copyright restrictions.

-Preferred citation: Alaska Festival of Music records, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.
+Preferred citation: Anchorage Festival of Music records, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.

 Acquisition note: The Festival began depositing materials with the Archives in 1981.

 Processing information: This collection was initially arranged and described prior to 1987.
 The guide was updated to current standards by Arlene Schmuland in 2014.

 Series 1: Board of Directors files; 1955-1980.
 1.0 cubic feet.

 Series 2: Subject files; 1956-1965.
 0.4 cubic feet.

 |2/1||Festival historical files including photographs, clippings and brochures||undated|